mbasaglia/glaxnimate/docs/docs/contributing/code/misc.md

 ## Release Checklist

 1. Update the version number on the root `CMakeLists.txt`
+2. Ensure `CHANGELOG.md` is up to date and changes are under the heading for the scheduled release
-2. Update the `pre-release` branch
+3. Update the `pre-release` branch

     ./deploy/tag-branch.sh

-3. Push `pre-release`
+4. Push `pre-release`
-4. Wait for CI to complete <https://gitlab.com/mattia.basaglia/glaxnimate/-/pipelines>
+5. Wait for CI to complete <https://gitlab.com/mattia.basaglia/glaxnimate/-/pipelines>
-5. No errors: go to 6. else fix the errors and go back to 3.
+6. No errors: go to 7. else fix the errors and go back to 4.
-6. `git tag` the new release
+7. `git tag` the new release
-7. Update the `release` branch
+8. Update the `release` branch

-    ./deploy/tag_branch.sh release
+    ./deploy/tag-branch.sh release

-8. Push `release` and tags
+9. Push `release` and tags
-9. Wait for CI to complete
+10. Wait for CI to complete
-10. New release should be ready at <https://gitlab.com/mattia.basaglia/glaxnimate/-/releases>
+11. New release should be ready at <https://gitlab.com/mattia.basaglia/glaxnimate/-/releases>
+12. Merge `release` / `pre-release` back into master if there have been any new commits